adityavardhanshakya/NVIDIA-/0-SetUP/readme.md

-Get Started with Jetson Nano Developer Kit
+**Get Started with Jetson Nano Developer Kit**

-Introduction: The NVIDIA® Jetson Nano™ Developer Kit is a small AI computer for makers, learners, and developers.
+**Introduction**: The NVIDIA® Jetson Nano™ Developer Kit is a small AI computer for makers, learners, and developers.
 After following along with this brief guide, you’ll be ready to start building practical AI applications, cool AI robots, and more.

 1.	microSD card slot for main storage
 2. 40-pin expansion header